jiinjeong/CSVolunteer/README.md

     ```
 * To see examples of IDs and classes on a webpage, please see the Lesson 11 [HTML file](HTMLCSS/Lessons/011_IDs_and_Classes.html) and [CSS file](HTMLCSS/Lessons/011_IDs_and_Classes.css).
 * **Inheritance**
-  * Recall that, in HTML, a "parent tag" has other tags nested within it.
+  * Recall that, in HTML, a *parent tag* has other tags nested within it.
   * If we apply a CSS rule to a parent tag, the rule will also be applied to the nested tags.
   * For example:
     * Instead of targeting the list items (`li` tag), we can target the list (`ul` or `ol` tag).
 Since the list items are nested within the list, they will inherit the rule.